-11. Monitoring and Review
+12. Monitoring and Review

-11.1 The local governing body will monitor the drug education policy.
+- 12.1 Drug education will be monitored and assessed as part of the PSHE programme and the science element in accordance with the National Curriculum. - 12.2 The local governing body will monitor the drug education policy.
 If the policy appears to need modification, then the committee will report its findings and recommendations.
 Governors take into serious consideration any representation from parents about the drugs education programme, and comments will be recorded.
-Governors require the headteacher to keep a written record detailing the content and delivery of the drugs education programme taught in this academy.
+Governors require the Head of School to keep a written record detailing the content and delivery of the drugs education programme taught in this academy. - 12.4 This policy will be reviewed every two years or earlier if necessary.

-12. Linked Policies
+13. Linked Policies

-- Drugs and Alcohol Policy - Smoking in the Workplace Policy
+- Drugs and Alcohol Policy

+- Smoking in the Workplace Policy

+- Physical Intervention Policy